asadsourav/creative-agency-client/README.md

 # Creative Agency Website

 This is a MERN-stack website which displays different services provided by an online agency.
-The styling of this website is very impressive and eye-cathing with many functionalities.
+The styling of this website is very impressive and eye-catching with many functionalities.
 You may have a look of this site on the link below:

 ## [Live Link](https://creative-agency-f621f.firebaseapp.com/)